Tōbetsu, Hokkaido

 Tōbetsu (当別町, Tōbetsu-chō) is a town located in Ishikari, Hokkaido, Japan.

-As of September 2016, the town has an estimated population of 16,694, and a density of 39 persons per km2.
-The total area is 422.71 km2.
+As of July 31, 2023 the town had an estimated population of 15,347, and a density of 36.3 persons per km2.
+The total area is 422.86 km2.

 Geography

 Located in the north part of Ishikari Subprefecture of Hokkaido, the shape of the municipality is elongated from north to south.
 It overlaps with the catchment area of the Tōbetsu river approximately.
 Tōbetsu means "river from marsh" in Ainu language, and in Japanese, it is called "Tōbetsu Gawa (river)".
 Low mountains occupy the northern area of the municipality.
 The southern area is a part of the Ishikari Plains.

 Sapporo, the largest city of Hokkaido, lies southwest of Tōbetsu.
 The large river of Ishikari divided Tōbetsu from Sapporo until 1934 when the Sasshō Line railroad connected the two cities.
 Several more bridges built in the latter half of the 20th century have reduced the traffic obstacle.
 Tōbetsu has produced rice and, recently, flowers.
 Residential buildings are increasing modestly because of their better access to Sapporo.